 As a leading manufacturer of residential and commercial smoke and carbon monoxide alarms, fire extinguishers and other life safety products, Kidde provides solutions that help protect people and property from the effects of fire and its related hazards.

-Kix gives you a sneak peak at the new Ponderosa Studios getting Kidde Country safe!
+Check out Kix giving you a peak at the Ponderosa Studios getting Kidde Country safe!

 Worry-Free Smoke Alarms provided by Kidde in exchange for promotional consideration.